-I've spent nearly four decades as a musician, songwriter, manager, sound engineer, producer and studio owner — in studios, sessions, and the endless conversations around playing and making music.
+I've spent nearly four decades as a musician, songwriter, manager, sound engineer, producer and studio owner.
+Spent a lot of time in studios, sessions, at gigs and the endless conversations around playing and making music.
 You end up seeing the whole picture from every angle.

-I spent years informally connecting people — seeing what clicked and what didn't.
-Then I watched my son go through the same thing.
-His band knew exactly what they needed — the sound, the influences, the aesthetic.
-We talked about it a lot.
-Decades of navigating it — and still the same walls.
-How do you take that knowledge online and make it work?
+I spent years informally connecting people, seeing what clicked and what didn't.
+Then I watched my son's band go through the same thing, knowing exactly what they wanted in a new guitarist: the sound, the influences, the aesthetic and direction.

 The music network